 Using recommendations from the UPC Closing the Loop assessment exercise, Academic Affairs organizes annual faculty Professional Development Days that include workshops on pedagogy, assessment, and retention.
 Colleges plan and conduct professional development activities in support of the needs identified in their assessment.
-For example, the College of Liberal Arts created a new lab to provide training in digital humanities, offering professional development in the use of digital methods in the humanities (EI, 385).
+For example, CLA created a new lab to provide training in digital humanities, offering professional development in the use of digital methods in the humanities (EI, 385).
 It also developed support materials and workshops for adjunct faculty.
 NWGC identified a need to provide mentoring sessions to adjunct faculty (EI, 387).